Reality TV Stars' Wedding Dresses You Have To See

 If the wedding dress is any indication, the answer to the question is: it depends.
 No one would seriously expect one of the Real Housewives to tone it down on her wedding day.
 And the ladies (and gentlemen) of Bachelor nation have a pre-existing tendency towards princess fantasies anyway.
 So heck, why hold back?

-We’ve pulled together wedding photos from some of our favorite reality stars.
+We’ve pulled together wedding photos from some of our favourite reality stars.
 If we are what we wear, then perhaps these looks give us some clues into the real person behind the reality.

 Click through and decide for yourself.